 - Require a Good Neighbor Plan when permitted as a Special Land Use

-- Within the TN-LDR Zone District(PDF, 17MB):
+- Within the TN-LDR Zone District:

-- Reduce lot area and width requirements for two-family and multiple-family residential developments of six (6) or fewer units
+- Reduce lot area and width requirements for two-family and multiple family residential developments of six (6) or fewer units

 - Eliminate established (i.e. median) lot area and width requirements